Noncommutative Lightcones from Quantum SO(2,1) Conformal Groups: Poisson homogeneous structures on the lightcone

 Now, the Poisson brackets $\pi$ of the PH spaces of each of the five families \eqref{five families r-matrices} can be simply obtained by projecting the PL brackets \eqref{PLgroups} to the first two coordinates, $\tau$ and $\lambda$, and replacing $\tau$ with $y$ and $\lambda$ with $z$

 We have found a set of Darboux coordinates $\{ q,p\} =1$ for each case

 where $q_0$ is an integration constant and the $\pm$ symbol refers to two possible choices of Darboux coordinates.

 The coordinates $y$ and $z$ appearing in \eqref{HSPB} are equally valid on the future and the past lightcone, $\mathcal{L}_+$ and $\mathcal{L}_-$, depending on which of the two embeddings \eqref{Eq:EmbeddingCoordinatesLightCone} is used.
-The Poisson brackets \eqref{HSPB} induce the following Poisson brackets on the ambient Minkowski space:
+The Poisson brackets \eqref{HSPB} can be expressed in terms of the ambient coordinates as follows:

-with the following choices for $u_\gi{I}$ and $w_\pm$ for the five families:
+provided that the lightcone constraint \eqref{LightConeConditionOnEmbeddingCoords} holds.
+The values for the parameters $u_\gi{I}$ and $w_\pm$ differ among the five families: